vbstagui98/cas12a_precision_editing/README_raw_to_efficiency.md

 - gate GFP-positive cells on `BL1.A`;
 - report `gfp_positive_fraction` and `editing_efficiency`.

-Editing direction:
+Editing efficiency calculated as a function of the GFP assay (total cleavage = GFP_OFF or HDR = GFP_ON)
 - `GFP_OFF`: `editing_efficiency = 1 - gfp_positive_fraction`
 - `GFP_ON`: `editing_efficiency = gfp_positive_fraction`

 ## Amplicon Variant Tables To Editing Efficiency

-For the amplicon panel:
+For the amplicon panel, the following workflow uses pre-comptued allele frequencies derived from vcf files:

 ```bash
 Rscript scripts/run_amplicon_variant_efficiency.R \